Richard Chavez

 In 1966, Chavez became the founding director of the National Farm Workers Service Center, which opened up social services to farm workers.
-Chavez used his home as collateral to establish the UFW's credit union.
 Chavez helped organize the Delano grape strike and boycott which was led by Dolores Huerta, which spanned five years during the late 1960s.
-He later helped organize other strikes in Detroit and New York City.
+He later organized a boycott in Detroit in 1973 and helped with a boycott in New York City.
+While in New York City, Chavez led contract negotiations affecting 30,000 members.

 Richard Chavez served as the third Vice President of the United Farm Workers from 1972 until his retirement in 1984.
 Chavez retired from the United Farm Workers union in 1983, but continued to serve on the board of directors of the Cesar Chavez Foundation and the Dolores Huerta Foundation.
 Chavez worked as a Los Angeles–based custom home builder during the 1990s after he received a California contractor's license.
+Chavez had visited Obama at the White House in 2010 to mark Cesar Chavez Day.

 For many years, Chavez was partners with fellow labor leader Dolores Huerta.
+Richard's romantic relationship with Dolores began in the early 1970s, and lasted until Richard's death.
 They never married, but four children were born of the relationship.
+Richard was married to Sally (née Gerola), who he became estranged from, who bore Richard five children; she had complained to Cesar about the extra-marital relationship that Richard had with Dolores.

 Richard Chavez died from complications of surgery at a hospital in Bakersfield, California, on July 27, 2011, at the age of 81.

-President Barack Obama issued a statement calling Chavez a "symbol of hope."
-Chavez had visited Obama at the White House in 2010 to mark Cesar Chavez Day.